Without any configuration, you can write CSS files and import them from your components. No magic, no tooling.

 :

 You can see Vanilla Extract encourages type safety and pure TypeScript usage.
-Like Linaria, it has a powerful — possibly better documented — API.
+It has a powerful API.

-Be sure to read our request for comments to provide feedback on these two libraries and help us choose the One True Way™.
+Be sure to read our request for comments to provide feedback.

 You can likely use JS-only CSS-in-JS libraries like emotion and styled-components.